destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

   Objects have instance variables and methods, but those instance variables and methods are designed as part of the class.

-Object Oriented works with superclasses, subclasses, instance variables, methods, andn attributes.
+Object Oriented works with superclasses, subclasses, instance variables, methods, and attributes.
 Objects know instance variables already.
 The instance variables represent an object's state, which have certain values for objects provided for that type.

 What an object does, is known as a method.
 The methods write the value/output of the given instance variables.